PCC Faculty & Partners

 When a high school proposes a Dual Credit course articulation, the Dual Credit office will contact the appropriate Division Dean (for multi-campus SACs, generally but not necessarily geographically determined).

 - The Division Dean evaluates the qualifications of the high school faculty and completes PCC’s Instructor Approval Form.

 - High school Dual Credit faculty are approved according to the same criteria as on-campus faculty, which are published on the PCC Instructor Qualifications website.

 - Approval via Demonstrated Competency or Provision Approval is an option that requires evidence of demonstrated competency or appropriate conditions for provisional approval.
 When the criteria have not been published in the PCC Instructor Qualifications for that subject area, approval by the Vice President for Academic and Student Affairs is required.

-- The PCC faculty recommends a course for articulation (signing the articulation agreement), and agrees to provide consultation as needed to the high school Dual Credit faculty member throughout the first year of the articulation.
+- The PCC faculty recommends a course for articulation (approves the articulation agreement), and agrees to provide consultation as needed to the high school Dual Credit faculty throughout the term of the articulation.

-- The PCC faculty, Division Dean, and Dean of Instruction sign the articulation agreement to indicate recommendation to the Vice President for Academic and Student Affairs for approval.
+- The PCC faculty liaison, Division Dean, and Dean of Instruction sign the articulation agreement to indicate recommendation to the Vice President for Academic and Affairs for approval.

-- Course Assessment is required at the end of the first year of articulation in order for the agreement to be renewed for a 3-year term.
+- A Site Visit is required at the end of the first year of articulation in order for the agreement to be renewed for a 3-year term.
 At least one assessment must be done prior to each 3-year renewal.

 - Course assessment may be conducted more frequently if the Division Dean deems this appropriate (e.g., concerns about instruction, changing requirements etc.)